PrefectHQ/prefect/docs/guides/deployment/docker.md

 First let's create a directory to work from, calling it `docker-tutorial`.

-In this directory you will create a sub-directory named `flows` and put your flow script from the [Deployments](/tutorial/deployments/) tutorial.
-In this case I named the flow `docker-tutorial-flow.py`.
+In this directory, you will create a sub-directory named `flows` and put your flow script from the [Deployments](/tutorial/deployments/) tutorial.
+In this case, I've named the flow `docker-tutorial-flow.py`.

 The next file you will add to the `docker-tutorial` directory is a `requirements.txt`.
 In this file make sure to include all dependencies that are required for your `docker-tutorial-flow.py` script.